marcov64/Lsd/Readme.txt

 ***********************************
-MacOS (10.10+) Installation
+macOS (10.10+) Installation
 ***********************************

 Mac users have two options.
-Either use the package native for MacOS (Aqua), or compile Lsd as a Unix system.
+Either use the package native for macOS (Aqua), or compile Lsd as a Unix system.
 In the second case ONLY you need to install the X11/XQuartz package (see the help on your Mac documentation or http://xquartz.macosforge.org).

 To unpack the distribution file, e.g. LsdXX.zip, simple unzip it in the chosen directory (e.g., ~/Lsd).
 This will create the whole directory structure.